 How do I make a complaint about the elections process?

 All complaints are considered by the Students’ Union Elections team.
 To submit a complaint please complete the online form.

 Do the other candidates stand a chance against an incumbent?

 Every candidate stands a chance; just because the incumbent won one election doesn’t mean they will win another, especially if students don’t think they have done a good job.

 What do we mean by 'allowing students to cast their votes in private'?

 We understand that candidates would want to make the process of voting easy and simple.

 However, they have to make sure that each person has the chance to vote for whoever they want.
 This means that candidates may not use phones, tablets, laptops, or any other personal device for students to cast their votes.
-Candidates must vote of their own accord, and a 5 metre no-campaigning zone is in place around any voting station.
-Giving them a chance to sit down is a great way of making sure they have enough space and privacy.
+Candidates must vote of their own accord, and a five metre no-campaigning zone is in place around any voting station.

 The Students’ Union will operate ballot stations to allow students free and fair access to vote during the elections period, these will be overseen by SU staff at all times.

 Voting is open from 9-11 March and all votes are cast online through the Students’ Union website.
 There will be three ballot locations around campus - at the SU, outside The Hub, and in the EWD Building.